imagej/imagej.github.io/pages/VTEA.md

 localization of identified cells in the analysis space in the original image, *in situ*, and in 3D with [ClearVolume](ClearVolume "wikilink").

-{% capture includecontent %} VTEA is still under active development.
-Version 1.0 is tentatively planned for an October release.. {% endcapture %}
+{% include sidebox-right content='VTEA is still under active development.
+Version 1.0 is tentatively planned for an October release..' %}

-{% include info-box content=includecontent %}

 This brief [video](Media:Demostration.mov "wikilink") describes VTEA's core behaviors.
 VTEA's utility has been demonstrated in this